mohammadareeb95/odkconvert/docs/xlsforms.md

 to the tagging scheme used by [OpenStreetMap (OSM)](https://www.openstreetmap.org/).

-# XLSXForm Syntax
+# XLSForm Syntax

-An [XLSXForm](https://xlsform.org/en/) is the source file for OMK and ODK based tools.
+An [XLSForm](https://xlsform.org/en/) is the source file for OMK and ODK based tools.
 This is edited in a spreadsheet program like LIbreCalc or Excel.
-There are also online build tools, but they fail to utilize the full functionality of XLSXForms.
+There are also online build tools, but they fail to utilize the full functionality of XLSForms.
 The python program _xls2xform_ converts the spreadsheet to the format used by ODK Collect.
 You can also upload the spreadsheet to the ODK Central server, and it will convert it.